 If you’re already satisfied with your web design, it’s easy to have a developer write a script to add an extra line break between each paragraph or image on your website.

-You could trial adding white space and its impact on your metrics for a month.
+You can trial adding white space and its impact on your metrics for a month.
 You might even A/B test different pieces of content with varying elements of white space and analyse which one performs best.

 5. Define a Purpose and Make it Obvious What You Want Users to Do